 Are you going the wrong way?
-Let me point you in the right direction with a tutorial about direction movement of an object in a comic.
+Let me point you in the right direction with a tutorial about the direction movement of an object in a comic.
 I will be referring to Western comics, which are read from left to right.
 Eastern/Manga comics are read from right to left, so this could be applicable if you flip the direction of things.

 When an object moves from right to left, it conveys a message that the object is retreating, returning back in time.
 The object appears to move toward a former starting place/returning home.

 There have been instances when I’ve seen amateur artists who do not consider a moving object’s direction.
-They place an object moving from right to left in multiple panels, when it would be better for them to flip the object’s direction.
+They place an object moving from right to left in multiple panels when it would be better for them to flip the object’s direction.
 A viewer’s eyes naturally move to the right, but when the action forces a viewer’s eyes to go the opposite way, it disrupts the viewer’s regular tendency.
 When possible, if an object is advancing, place them moving to the right.

 When an object moves in multiple directions from scene to scene/panel to panel, it conveys a message that the object is meandering without direction or is lost.
 The object appears to be seeking out, searching for a correct way toward a goal.
-This can be effective if an object is traveling though a maze or is exploring a new territory.
+This can be effective if an object is traveling through a maze or is exploring new territory.

 These are general guidelines to be used in most instances.
 There are times when it makes sense to break them.
 For instance, when a hero advances moving left to right in one panel, and their enemy is charging to fight them, moving right to left.
-The opposing direction movement of the two object’s causes a viewer to feel the two are moving toward each other and will converge for an encounter.
+The opposing direction movement of the two objects causes a viewer to feel the two are moving toward each other and will converge for an encounter.

 I hope you found some good direction with this tutorial.
 Please share this article if you found it interesting.